 Located 709 km away from Naples, Sicily is the largest island in the Mediterranean Sea and Southern Italy.
 With its gleaming diversity of landscapes and natural beauty, it doesn’t fail to fascinate us.

 The main things to do in Sicily include the Valley of Temples, Palermo, Syracuse, Taormina, Mount Etna, beaches.

 Caponata, Arancini, and Sfincione are among the favorite dishes to try here.
-Most Sicilians eat large quantities of street food, which includes the renowned arancini (a form of deep-fried rice croquettes).
+Most Sicilians eat large quantities of street food, including the renowned arancini (a form of deep-fried rice croquettes).
 More often, you would also be served with Magnia e Bevi, which is a grilled green onion wrapped in bacon.

-Even though not on a par with Florence and Rome on the shopping experience, Sicily is known for its own style, and is a great place to buy gifts and souvenirs.
+Even though not on a par with Florence and Rome on the shopping experience, Sicily is known for its own style and is a great place to buy gifts and souvenirs.

 11. Lake Garda

 Lake Garda is located in Northern Italy, between Venice and Milan, about 90 km from Verona.
 Lake Garda is well served by hydrofoils, catamarans, and ferries, especially during summer.

 Riva del Garda, Sirmione, Bardolino, Desenzano, Gardaland, and Gardone Riviera are famous places to visit in Lake Garda.
 You can enjoy the picturesque streets, visit the castles, drive boats, take thermal baths, or get amused with parks in these famous places.

 Zuppa di Valpelline, Bigoli Pasta, Yota, Uccelli scappati, Panna cotta, Lake Garda wines, and Doppio are the famous dishes and drinks there, but you can find a lot of delicious food items overall.